imagekit-developer/imagekit-python/README.md

 **1. Using Image path and image hostname or endpoint**

-This method allows you to create an URL using the relative file path where the image exists and the URL endpoint(url_endpoint) you want to use to access the image.
+This method allows you to create a URL using the relative file path where the image exists and the URL endpoint(url_endpoint) you want to use to access the image.
 You can refer to the documentation [here](https://docs.imagekit.io/integration/url-endpoints) to read more about URL endpoints in ImageKit and the section about [image origins](https://docs.imagekit.io/integration/configure-origin) to understand